mike42/escpos-php/README.md

 ### text($str)
 Add text to the buffer.
 Text should either be followed by a line-break, or `feed()` should be called after this.

 Parameters:
 - `string $str`: The string to print.

 ### feed($lines)
-Print and feed line / Print and feed n lines
+Print and feed line / Print and feed n lines.

 Parameters:
 - `int $lines`: Number of lines to feed